TERMS OF PURCHASE AND SERVICE

 3. DENSITY SUBSCRIPTIONS

 3.1 Subscriptions.
 Density Subscriptions are sold on a monthly, annual or other specified period (each, a “Subscription Term”).
 The initial Subscription Term starts when Customer purchases the Density Subscription.
+If Customer and Density have signed an order for Density Subscriptions, the Subscription Term will renew according to the terms of such order.
+If Customer has purchased the Density Subscriptions through a different method, the Subscription Term will automatically renew for successive periods of the same length as the initial Subscription Term.
 Subject to the terms and conditions of this Agreement, solely during the Subscription Term, Density grants to Customer a limited, non-exclusive, non-transferable right during the Subscription Term to access and use the Density dashboard solely in connection with Customer’s internal business operations.

 3.2 API Access.
 Subject to the terms and conditions of this Agreement, Density grants to Customer a limited, non-exclusive, non-transferable, revocable license during the Subscription Term to access and use the Density API materials in accordance with the related documentation provided by Density, and this Agreement, solely for the purposes of developing and operating an implementation of the Density API that permits Customer to access Customer Data and import it into other software applications.
 Customer must only use the Density API materials and documentation in accordance with applicable law.